wim-vdw/solid-principles-python/README.md

 ## OCP: Open/Closed Principle

-Software components should be closed for modification but open for extension.
+Software entities (components) should be closed for modification but open for extension.
 Open closed principle often requires decoupling, which in turn, automatically follows the single responsibility principle.